okdistribute/dat-menubar/readme.md

 ## TODO

 - [x] Create distribution tarball/.app
+- [x] sends data over webrtc swarm as well as server
 - [ ] tests
 - [ ] windows
 - [ ] See info on each dat (e.g., number of peers)